Ightham Mote garden in winter

 After the leaves have fallen and many shrubs lay dormant waiting for spring, it's time for the structure of the garden to stand up proud.

-Whether it's the sunlight glistening on the water, or the early morning mists and frosts shrouding the garden, you’re never far from the sound of running water as the garden is set amongst a series of springs and water features.
+Whether it's the sunlight glistening on the water, early morning mists and frosts shrouding the garden, dew sparkling on spider webs or the sound of running water the springs and water features the garden has a wonderful, mysterious atmosphere in winter.

 Colour, scent and structure

-On the slope, beneath the silvery bark of the birches, a charming array of cyclamen and snowdrops appear gradually.
-Whilst alongside the vibrant stems of the dogwood (Cornus), the bowed heads of the hellebores greet you.
+On the slope, beneath the silvery bark of the birches, a charming display of cyclamen and snowdrops appear alongside the vibrant stems of dogwood and the spotted flowers of hellebores.